marco-morales/QMSS-GR5069_Spring2019/README.md

   particularly in **building knowledge and generating insights** from the data.
 While this may seem obvious for a Data Scientist, it is not always the focus of training,

 * train in **working effectively in teams** to build projects and products.
 Data Science is collaborative in nature and constantly evolving in **best practices** that enhance efficient collaboration.
-Collaboration for school projects/assignments is vastly different from the **highly-structured collaboration** that happens in DS teams, but is not always the focus of training,,
+Collaboration for school projects/assignments is vastly different from the **highly-structured collaboration** that happens in DS teams, but is not always the focus of training,

 * learn processes and practices at the **intersection of Data Science and Data Engineering** that are central to the **data product cycle**.
 Data Scientists typically start being exposed to Data Engineering on the job.
 There's much to be gained from early exposure to concepts and practices in this field; and

 * sharpen and enhance **soft skills** that are key to a successful interaction with business stakeholders.
 The most important - and often neglected - activity